 We cannot overestimate the importance of getting to know the president and his key personnel.
-Evidence indicates that the more fully the parent company understands their emotional and personal needs, their weaknesses and strengths, their fears and apprehensions, the more effectively it will be able to help with the acquisition and to manage the company later on.
+Evidence indicates that the more fully the parent company understands their emotional and personal, needs their weaknesses and strengths, their fears and apprehensions, the more effectively it will be able to help with the acquisition and to manage the company later on.

-Ten pressing questions desperately need to be answered:
+A number of pressing questions desperately need to be answered: